Gavriel94/novelty-search/README.md

 - number of steps
 - run name

-The default simulation configuration reproduced in the CLI is `python novelty_search.py 4 3 4 6 20 20 200 my_run`
+The default simulation configuration reproduced in the CLI is `python novelty_search.py 4 3 4 6 20 20 200 my_run`.

-The run name determines the name of the directy within `logs/` where all the data about the simulation is stored.
+`run name` determines the name of the directy within `logs/` where all the data about the simulation is stored.
 This includes the environment, foragers decisions and forager logs.
-Each foragers log is also isolated and stored seperately in `logs/forager/run_name`
+Each foragers log is also isolated and stored seperately in `logs/forager/run_name`.
+Logs are only stored for foragers which are alive at the end of the simulation.

 To change between novelty search or random search, or to have more granular configuration options, refer to `forager_config.toml`.
 This allows editing of initial hunger and bravery, compatibility threshold and more.